Steve Toth: 2019–2021

-On July 19, 2021, Toth introduced a bill to conduct a forensic audit of the November 2020 election in the 13 counties with the largest populations in Texas, which tend to lean for the Democratic Party.
+On July 19, 2021, Toth introduced a bill to conduct a forensic audit of the November 2020 election in the 13 counties with the largest populations in Texas, which tend to lean towards the Democratic Party.
 The bill has been named the Texas Voter Confidence Act.
-Asked why he did not call for an audit of all counties in the state, Toth argued it would be time-consuming and expensive, and cited the Republican lean of the counties, "What’s the point?
+Asked why he did not call for an audit of all counties in the state, Toth argued it would be time-consuming and expensive, and cited the Republican lean of the counties, "What's the point?
 I mean, all the small counties are red."
 Election experts said that it did not make sense to specifically exclude Republican-leaning counties if the intent was to detect errors.
 On September 23, 2021, former President Donald Trump endorsed Toth's House bill 16.